planetruby/planet/README.md

 # Planet Ruby News Reader Subscriptions - All The World's Ruby News Feeds

-Feed list/configuration for Planet Ruby
+Feed list / configuration for Planet Ruby

-## Add Your Feed - How To
+## How To Add Your Feed

 Step 1: Add your feed to the feed list (that is, [planet.ini](planet.ini)).

 Example: